gdesouza/conflux/README.md

 - `sync` - Sync local markdown files to Confluence (default command)
 - `list-pages` - List page hierarchy from a Confluence space
+- `get-page` - Fetch and display a page's content by ID or title (storage, html, or markdown formats)

 ### CLI Flags